AjayKMehta/template-dotnet/README.md

 ## Overview

-This repo is a template for creating .NET GitHub repos.
+This repo is a template for creating .NET repos.
 You can do this by clicking the **Use this template** button in the top right corner.

 ## git